Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 The Blue Lagoon is not in Reykjavik.
 It’s in Grindavík, close to the airport and about 45 minutes from Reykjavik.

 Two-thirds of Iceland’s population may live in Reykjavik, but the Blue Lagoon is quite a distance away.
 If you haven’t rented a car, you’ll need to book a transfer with a tour company.
 You can book Blue Lagoon tickets with round-trip transportation from Reykjavik here.
 The drive takes about 45 minutes each way.

 That said, Reykjavik is a fabulous city and being based here is the best option for visiting the Blue Lagoon and exploring the nearby region.
 See below for where to stay in Reykjavik.

 Is the Blue Lagoon a natural spring?

 The Iceland Blue Lagoon is not a natural spring.
 While Iceland is a country brimming with natural hot springs, the Blue Lagoon isn’t one of them.
-The land is natural, as is the lava that shapes the pool, but the water is actually the result of runoff from the geothermal plant next door.
+The land is natural, as is the lava that shapes the pool, but the water is actually the result of runoff from the geothermal power plant next door.

 The plant was built first, and it uses Iceland’s volcanic landscape to produce heat power.
 The runoff is filtered straight into the Blue Lagoon, which is what heats the water.